 While bearded dragons do not require a ton of time, they do require dedicated attention 1-2 times per day.
 Every day.
-And this was more than I was expecting.
+And this was more than we were expecting.

 Daily food prep and feeding.
 Regular baths.
 Social time (something we really enjoy).
 Cleaning.
 Regular habitat checks.
 The list goes on (for more details on some of these, see below).

 In the end, it’s not a lot, but we probably spend about 15-30 minutes with Bacardi every day.
-It doesn’t seem like a lot, but it was more than I was expecting.
+It doesn’t seem like a lot, but it was more than we thought it would be.

 Luckily, we have come to really love our little beardie baby and look forward to our time with her!

 Like any pet, bearded dragons do require some regular care.
-I expected that.
-What I didn’t expect was what some of that regular care would be.
-Baths, feeding, playtime, and vet visits are just some of things you’ll be doing.
+We expected that.
+What we didn’t expect was what some of that regular care would be.
+Baths, feeding, playtime, and vet visits are just some of the things you’ll be doing.

 9. Beardies need baths